dmorsecode/localizing-dev/README.md

    ```

 4. Create or Update local environments file.
-    - Using the .env.example file, create a .env.local file and add the following database connection info:
+    - Using the .env.example file, create a .env file and add the following database connection info:
     ```bash
     DATABASE_URL="postgres://postgres:mysecretpassword@local:5432/neondb"
     ```